yonkahlon/Zenject/README.md

 * **Injecting into MonoBehaviours**
     * One issue that often arises when using Zenject is that a game object is instantiated dynamically, and then one of the monobehaviours on that game object attempts to use one of its injected field dependencies in its Start() or Awake() methods.
 Often in these cases the dependency will still be null, as if it was never injected.
 The issue here is that Zenject cannot fill in the dependencies until after the call to GameObject.Instantiate completes, and in most cases GameObject.Instantiate will call the Start() and Awake() methods.
 The solution is to use neither Start() or Awake() and instead define a new method and mark it with a [PostInject] attribute.
 This will guarantee that all dependencies have been resolved before executing the method.

-* **Injecting For Root Game Objects**
-    * By default, Zenject will only inject on MonoBehaviours that are placed underneath the CompositionRoot.
-This allows for having multiple independent Composition Roots (note: this isn't recommended in 95% of cases however).
-If you want root-level game objects to be injected, you can do this too by enabling the 'InjectFullScene' flag on the CompositionRoot in your scene.

 * **Using Zenject outside of Unity**
     * Zenject is primarily designed to work within Unity3D.
 However, it can also be used as a general purpose DI framework outside of Unity3D.
 In order to do this, you just have to build Zenject with the define ZEN_NOT_UNITY3D enabled.
-Note also that if multi-threading support (for eg. if used with ASP.NET MVC) then you will have to pass an additional flag to your container to disable checks for circular dependencies (you should also note that BindScope() is not supported with multiple threads)
+Note also that if multi-threading support is needed (for eg. if used with ASP.NET MVC) then you will also have to define ZEN_MULTITHREADING

 * **Lazily instantiated objects and the object graph**
     * Zenject will only instantiate any objects that are referenced in the object graph that is generated based on the bindings that you've invoked in your installer.
 Internally, how it works is that Zenject has one single class that represents the root of the entire object graph (aka IDependencyRoot).
 For unity projects this is typically the 'UnityDependencyRoot' class.
 This class has a dependency on all ITickable, IInitializable, and IDisposable objects.
 This is important to understand because it means that any class that you bind to ITickable, IInitializable, or IDisposable will always be created as part of the initial object graph of your application.
 And only otherwise will your class be lazily instantiated when referenced by another class.